How do you see yourself? Pause for a moment and think about it. What thoughts have you had about yourself today?

 It is often difficult for us to separate our identity from our behavior.
 We feel if we don’t measure up, it reflects on who we are as individuals.

 God’s grace, charis, is a gift.
-It is through God’s grace that He heals us and brings freedom to live a new life.
+In and through his grace, God heals us and brings us freedom to live a new life.
 Sometimes grace does not come easily to us.
-We have to work at changing our thinking to cut ourselves some slack.
-We need to humble ourselves to accept God’s grace and give grace to ourselves when we don’t measure up, knowing that God already sees us as the perfect reflections of Christ that we will be in eternity (1 John 3:1-3).
+We have to work at changing our thinking.
+We need to humble ourselves to accept God’s grace and extend grace to ourselves when we don’t measure up, knowing that God already sees us as the perfect reflections of Christ that we will be in eternity (1 John 3:1-3).

 1. Eradicate the roadblocks